Farcrada/DiscordPlugins/Double-click-to-edit/ReadMe.md

 See the `PTB.plugin.js`-file

 # Double-click-to-edit
 Double click a Discord message to quickly edit it.
-Inspired and new/updated version of [Jiiks' original](https://github.com/Jiiks/BetterDiscordApp/blob/master/Plugins/dblClickEdit.plugin.js).
+Inspired by and new/updated version of [Jiiks' original](https://github.com/Jiiks/BetterDiscordApp/blob/master/Plugins/dblClickEdit.plugin.js).